DeadSafari/ItsToxicGG/README.md

    public $register = "register, $name, $gmail, $discord, $favsong, $languages";
    public $staff = "james, david, kay, lee, jordon";
    public $error21 = "{RED} Error code: 21, This is caused of bad connection to the server!";
-   public $error136 = "{RED} Error code: 136, This is caused because your profile is not yet done!"
+   public $error136 = "{RED} Error code: 136, This is caused because your profile is not yet done!";

    public function profilesend(){
        echo "im $name";